 8. What are the options for setting up a company in Argentina?

-Common structures include Simplified Stock Company (S.A.S.), Limited Liability Company (SRL), and Corporation (S.A.).
-Each structure offers different benefits and requirements, allowing businesses to choose the most suitable option based on their operational needs and long-term objectives.
+Each structure offers different benefits and requirements regarding capital, governance, and liability, allowing businesses to choose the most suitable option based on their operational needs and long-term objectives.

 9. How long does it take to set up an entity in Argentina?

-Generally a few weeks to a couple of months, depending on documentation and legal processing.
+Generally a few weeks to a couple of months, depending on documentation completeness and legal processing.
+The S.A.S. structure typically has the fastest setup time.
 Efficient planning and coordination with local legal experts can expedite this process, enabling businesses to establish a presence in Argentina and begin operations promptly.

 10. Is Argentina a good choice for long-term remote team growth?

 Yes.
-The country combines cost savings, talent availability, and time zone alignment, making it ideal for scaling remote teams.
-Argentina’s supportive government policies and investment in technology and education further enhance its attractiveness as a hub for remote work and innovation.
+Argentina combines cost savings, talent availability, and favorable time zone alignment, making it ideal for scaling remote teams.
+The country’s investment in technology education, supportive government policies (such as the Knowledge Economy Law), and established remote work infrastructure further enhance its attractiveness as a hub for distributed teams and innovation.